guyulongcs/ICDM2016_HLGPS/README.md

 Code for the paper:

-Yulong Gu, Jiaxing Song, Weidong Liu, Lixin Zou

-HLGPS: A Home Location Global Positioning System in Location-Based Social Networks.
-ICDM 2016
+Gu, Yulong, Jiaxing Song, Weidong Liu, and Lixin Zou.
+"HLGPS: A Home Location Global Positioning System in Location-Based Social Networks."
+ICDM 2016.